garethstockwell/rara/wordpress/README.md

 7. Create a user.
 The login details don't matter since this will be overwritten, so username "test" and password "test" are fine.

+8. Log in
+- Activate the "RARA" theme.
-8. Log in and install "UpdraftPlus: WP Backup & Migration Plugin".
+- Install "UpdraftPlus: WP Backup & Migration Plugin".

 9. Go to the Updraft settings page.
 Under "Existing backups" you should see one entry, with the following components:
 - Database